vim-syntastic/syntastic/README.md

 CoffeeLint
 ==========

-CoffeeLint is a linter for CoffeeScript that can help keep your code base clean and consistent.
+CoffeeLint is a style checker that helps keep CoffeeScript code clean and consistent.

 For guides on installing, using and configuring CoffeeLint, head over